Emi691/travel-journal-app/README.md

 rails s
 ```

-Then move to the subdirectory fromt the frontend and use the command
+Then move to the subdirectory for the frontend and use the command
 ```
 open index.html
 ```